HoiJean/djangoforbeginners-book/manuscript/ch5.md

     template_name = 'post_detail.html'
 ~~~~~~~~

 In this new view we define the model we're using, `Post`, and the template we want it associated with, `post_detail.html`.
-By default `DetailView` will provide a context object we can use in our template called either `object` or the name of our model, so `post`.
+By default `DetailView` will provide a context object we can use in our template called either `object` or the lowercased name of our model, `post`.
 Also, `DetailView` expects either a primary key or a slug passed to it as the identifier.
 More on this shortly.

 Now exit the local server `Control-c` and create our new template for a post detail as follows: